 The current technologies used or being explored in airports worldwide have definitely started to transform the passengers' journey across the key touch points of their travel experience.
 The main focus of this MoU is to advance the use of biometrics at HIA for seamless identity management across the terminal.

-Ultimately, the use of biometrics will be integrated into self-service processes of check-in, baggage drop, security screening, and aircraft boarding for all travellers.
+Ultimately, the use of biometrics will be integrated into self-service processes of check-in, baggage drop, security screening, and aircraft boarding for all travelers.
 The idea behind the use of biometrics is to enhance security while delivering smooth end-to-end travel using a single biometric token.

 This MoU is the beginning of an exploration phase of new technologies aimed at designing a seamless and friction-free travel experience while ensuring the highest safety and security standards.